laethyl/Laethyl-s-Roulette-Survivor/(61-70) Stormblood/69 - Castrum Abania.md

 ##### Inferno

 - Kill adds
+  - Only show up if your dps is low
+  - Packer will charge up the boss
   - The other two will tether, kill before they catch and incapacitate their target
-  - Packer will charge up the boss